Nivani/clock/README.md

 [![Verify](https://github.com/Nivani/clock/actions/workflows/verify.yml/badge.svg)](https://github.com/Nivani/clock/actions/workflows/verify.yml)

 `@nvnh/clock` is a small library without dependencies for mocking time in Javascript.
-It's inspired by [this Go clock package](https://pkg.go.dev/github.com/facebookgo/clock).
+It's inspired by [this clock package for Go](https://pkg.go.dev/github.com/facebookgo/clock).

-It resembles Javascript's Date & Time interface as closely as possible, so you can easily replace it in your existing code.
+The goal is to resemble Javascript's Date & Time interface as closely as possible, so you can easily replace it in your existing code.

 ```Typescript
 export interface Clock {